-A delicious, sweet and hearty vegan pumpkin curry recipe inspired by the Afghan dish kaddo bourani.
+A delicious, sweet and hearty vegan pumpkin curry inspired by the Afghan dish kaddo bourani.
 The pumpkin is roasted with sugar and cinnamon making for a wonderfully fragrant and warming dish.

 - veggie stuffed flatbread